Kalpana Kartik

-Kalpana Kartik (born Mona Singha) is a retired Hindi film actress.
+Kalpana Kartik (born as Mona Singha on 19 August 1931) is a retired Hindi film actress.
 She starred in six films in the 1950s.
-She is the widow of Hindi film actor and film maker Dev Anand.
+She is the wife of late Hindi film actor, producer and director Dev Anand.

 Mona Singha was a beauty queen while studying at St. Bede's College, Shimla.
 She was introduced to films by Chetan Anand of Navketan Films with the film Baazi in 1951.
 She co-starred with Dev Anand, whom she worked with in all her subsequent films.
 Her screen name – Kalpana Kartik – was given to her by Chetan Anand during this period.

 Her other films were Aandhiyan (1952), Humsafar (1953), Taxi Driver (1954), House No. 44 (1955) and Nau Do Gyarah (1957).

 Career

 Kartik was born as Mona Singha in a Punjabi Christian family in Lahore.
 Her father was a Tehsildar of Batala in Gurdaspur District and she was the youngest of five brothers and two sisters.
 After the partition, her family moved to Shimla.

 She was a student of the St. Bede's College, Shimla.
 In her graduation year, she won the Ms. Shimla contest and was noticed by Chetan Anand, a film-maker from Bombay.
 He was there with his wife Uma Anand, whose mother is Mona's cousin.
 He convinced her family to allow her to join his fledgling film company, Navketan Films, as a leading lady.
 Thus, Mona Singha was re-christened Kalpana Kartik and she moved to Bombay (now known as Mumbai).
 Her first film Baazi was a huge success and went on to become a landmark in Indian cinema.

 She then acted in Taxi Driver, which was the 'coming of age' film of the Navketan banner.
 It was Navketan's first super-success and also the film on whose sets Dev Anand secretly married Kalpana Kartik during a lunch break.
 Kalpana's time in Navketan saw four different directors take reign - Guru Dutt, Chetan Anand, S. D. Burman and Vijay Anand.
 Nau Do Gyarah was her last film as actress.

 Kalpana Kartik worked as an associate producer for Tere Ghar Ke Samne (1963), Jewel Thief (1967), Prem Pujari (1970), Shareef Budmaash (1973), Heera Panna (1973), and Jaaneman (1976).
 Dev Anand played the lead role in these movies.